playcanvas/blog/_posts/2014-07-04-playcanvas-update-040714.markdown

 ### Events

 On Tuesday we hosted  the [London HTML5 Game Development Meet Up](http://www.meetup.com/London-HTML5-Game-Developers/events/188693262/) at the London HQ of Mozilla.
-There were some great talks from Jesse Freeman (on HTML5 vs Unity), Karl Bunyan (who spoke on wrapping games with his app PhoneGap) and our very own Senior Engineer Maks (who spoke about creating colorTanks in a game jam).
-At one point during his talk Maks edited his game [colorTanks](http://tanks.moka.co/) in the PlayCanvas editor live and had most of the attendees playing the game at the same time.
+There were some great talks from Jesse Freeman (on HTML5 vs Unity), Karl Bunyan (who spoke on wrapping games with his app PhoneGap) and our very own Senior Engineer Max (who spoke about creating colorTanks in a game jam).
+At one point during his talk, Max edited his game [colorTanks](http://tanks.moka.co/) in the PlayCanvas Editor live and had most of the attendees playing the game at the same time.
 Can't wait for the next meet up!

 [![MaksTalk-001](/assets/media/MaksTalk-001.jpg)](/assets/media/MaksTalk-001.jpg)